Compliance/Probation Department (Misdemeanor)

 Compliance & Payment Plans

 Our Compliance/Probation Department clerks are available to assist defendants in the set-up and management of criminal payment plans and with court ordered community service guidance.
-Our payment plans offer the flexibility of satisfying the court costs, fines and fees by making monthly payments to the Clerk of the Court.
+Our payment plans offer the flexibility of satisfying the court costs, fines and fees by making monthly payments to the Clerk of the Courts.
 A $25 administrative fee is charged at the time the plan is established.
 By entering into a payment plan with our office, the defendant agrees to make monthly payments until the total amount of costs, fines and fees are paid in full.
 Defendants can pay in person during normal business hours at any office location, pay online via this website (click on green “Pay Costs & Fines” button on home page) or pay over the phone at (904) 531-3325.

 Please Note: Always be on guard regarding fraudulent calls.
 The message of scammers may vary, but often involve statements about “warrants” issued to people who do not adhere to certain warnings and make certain payments.
 Please remember, if something sounds odd or suspicious, it probably is.
 DO NOT SEND MONEY and DO NOT PROVIDE PRIVATE INFORMATION.
 This type of scam call may even appear to come from a valid, local phone number (CCSO, Clerk’s Office, etc.) but don’t be fooled.
 Our staff will not call and demand funds, ask for credit card info over the phone or threaten you.

 - Please review all of the following information carefully:

 - Defendants are assigned a probation counselor and given their in-take appointment in the courtroom after the defendant is sentenced to probation.

 - At the defendant’s monthly scheduled meetings, progression of the defendant’s monetary and non-monetary conditions are monitored and the next monthly appointment is set.